m-rbt01/calculator/solution-plan.md

 1. Get the first operand
 2. Get the operator
 3. Get the second operand
-4. Display the input as buttons are pressed
+4. Display the input when buttons are pressed
 5. Evaluate the operation when equals or second operator is pressed
 6. Display the result
 7. After a result, clear the display when digits are pressed